Skip to content

 When you call HubClient.register(agent, ...) with the default attach_plugin=True, the framework attaches NetworkPlugin to your agent.
 The plugin does two things:

-1. Adds an assembly policy that prefixes every LLM call with the agent's name and id plus a one-line list of network tool names.
+1. Adds an assembly policy that prefixes every LLM call with the agent's name and id.

 Tool Signature Purpose